Nadine Gergel-Hackett, Karl Zachary

 Two additional science courses selected from CHEM 221 or higher, or Computer Science 200-level or higher

-* Courses offered at Washington and Lee University
+* Courses offered at Washington & Lee University

 Requirements for the Minor in Physics

-Note: Students may substitute Physics courses at Washington and Lee for PHYS/CHEM 260 and CHEM/PHYS 321.
+Note: Students may substitute Physics courses at Washington & Lee for PHYS/CHEM 260 and CHEM/PHYS 321.
 Please see you advisor for more information.

 Civic Engagement Opportunities

-- Students are encouraged, particularly through the local chapter of the American Chemical Society Student Affiliates, to engage local schools and organizations such as the Girl Scouts in hands-on experience with science and tutoring.
+• Students are encouraged, particularly through the local chapter of the American Chemical Society Student Affiliates and the national physics honor society Sigma Pi Sigma, to engage local schools and organizations such as the Girl Scouts in hands-on experience with science and tutoring.

 100 Exploring the Physical World (3 s.h.)
 (N) Syllabus